-And, on balance, I think it's more likely than not that if Options had contacted Miss B to 'confirm the position', Miss B would have told Options that it was CL&P who had introduced her to the transfer, the intended investments and to Douglas Baillie Ltd. And as I've said, CL&P was a business that Options had already terminated its introducer agreement with over concerns about how CL&P operated.
+And, on balance, I think it's more likely than not that if Options had contacted Mr C to 'confirm the position', Mr C would have told Options that he had been cold-called by CL&P and that it was CL&P who had introduced him to the transfer, the intended investments and Douglas Baillie Ltd. And as I've said, CL&P was a business that Options had already terminated its introducer agreement with over concerns about how CL&P operated.